PCRE2Project/pcre2/doc/html/README.txt

   give large performance improvements on certain platforms, add --enable-jit to the "configure" command.
 This support is available only for certain hardware architectures.
 If you try to enable it on an unsupported architecture, there will be a compile time error.
+If you are running under SELinux you may also want to add --enable-jit-sealloc, which enables the use of an execmem allocator in JIT that is compatible with SELinux.
+This has no effect if JIT is not enabled.

 .
 If you do not want to make use of the default support for UTF-8 Unicode character strings in the 8-bit library, UTF-16 Unicode character strings in